Best SSD Upgrade for Old MacBook Pro in 2023 [3 Great Choices]

 • You work with large files regularly.

-• Your MacBook starts up very slow or performs sluggishly in general.
-This is common for old MacBook Pros such as 2009, 2010, 2011, and 2012 models.
+• Your MacBook starts up very slowly or performs sluggishly in general.
+This is common for old MacBook Pro models from 2009, 2010, 2011, and 2012.

-• You often use resource-intensive apps such as Adobe Photoshop for photo editing, or Premiere Pro for video editing, etc.
+• You often use resource-intensive apps such as Adobe Photoshop for photo editing, Premiere Pro for video editing, etc.

 • You need the greater reliability of file storage or want to minimize negative experiences with overheating and potential damage.